 In some cases yes!
-Congress has long realized that investment in small businesses is an important driver of the U.S. economy.
-Back in 1993, to incentivize investors, they developed a rule that eliminates federal income tax on some (later revised to all) of the gain on the sale of certain C Corporation stock issued after August 10, 1993.
-As M&A brokers, Exit Strategies’ advisors try to point out potential tax breaks to clients and in this article I’ll discuss Qualified Small Business Stock (“QSBS”) tax break for for business owners who are contemplating a future sale.
+Congress has long recognized that small businesses investment is an important driver of the U.S. economy.
+Back in 1993, to encourage capital investment in small businesses, they created a rule that eliminates federal income tax on some (later revised to all) of the gain on the sale of certain C Corporation stock issued after August 10, 1993.
+This article introduces the Qualified Small Business Stock (“QSBS”) tax break for for business owners who are contemplating a future sale.

 To qualify for this tax break, your stock has to be deemed Qualified Small Business Stock per Internal Revenue Code Sec.
 1202.
-Here’s a summary of those requirements:
+Here’s a summary of 1202’s requirements:

 - Is a small business, defined as assets of less than $50 million